Hsu Tung-chih

-Hsu Tung-chih (Chinese: 徐東志; 1947 – May 14, 1984) was a Taiwanese serial killer who killed at least seven people, including two girlfriends, from 1976 to 1983.
+Hsu Tung-chih (Chinese: 徐東志; 1947 – 14 May 1984) was a Taiwanese serial killer who killed at least seven people, including two girlfriends, from 1976 to 1983.
 Convicted, sentenced to death and subsequently executed for these killings, he is regarded as one of the worst murderers in the country's history.

 Crimes

 First crime

-Hsu's first arrest came in 1973, when he was sentenced to 3 years imprisonment for assault, but the sentence was later reduced to a year and six months in accordance to the Criminal Sentence Reduction Act of 1964.
+Hsu's first arrest came in 1973 when he was sentenced to 3 years imprisonment for assault, but the sentence was later reduced to a year and six months in accordance with the Criminal Sentence Reduction Act of 1964.
 While serving his sentence, Hsu's mother entrusted one of the prison wardens, Chang Jin-shu, a distant relative, to take care of him.

 Release and first murder

 After he was released from prison, Hsu visited Chang and met his sister-in-law, Chang Lin-shu, and his niece, Bi-chun, who was Chang's daughter.
 He developed a romantic interest in the former, and the two started dating soon after.

-On January 29, 1976, on the pretext of asking Bi-chun to help him repair his car, he took her from her house in Taoyuan's Guanyin District to his residence in Taipei, with Lin-shu following them soon after.
-After staying there for the night, Lin-shu asked Hsu for some money so she can return home to celebrate the Chinese New Year, but Hsu refused.
+On 29 January 1976, on the pretext of asking Bi-chun to help him repair his car, he took her from her house in Taoyuan's Guanyin District to his residence in Taipei, with Lin-shu following them soon after.
+After staying there for the night, Lin-shu asked Hsu for some money so she could return home to celebrate the Chinese New Year, but Hsu refused.
 She asked him again later that night, only for him to refuse again, prompting Bi-chun to threaten to end their relationship.
 In response, an angered Hsu grabbed her by the head and bashed her against the floor, killing her in the process.
 In an effort to cover up what he had done, he called her daughter and said that she Lin-shun returned to Taoyuan.
-On the next day, Hsu wrapped her body in a quilt and canvas and drove in his neighbor's van to a bamboo forest near Taichung, where he dumped her body near his brother-in-law's workplace.
+On the next day, Hsu wrapped her body in a quilt and canvas and drove in his neighbour's van to a bamboo forest near Taichung, where he dumped her body near his brother-in-law's workplace.